Noncommutative Chern-Simons theory and exotic geometry emerging from the lowest Landau level

 where $\Delta$ is an arbitrary gauge function.
-Then $x'$ transforms as,
+Then $x'$ transforms as

-Now, let us focus on the linear order term in (\ref{207}), i.e., the first term, we will deal with the non-linear contribution later.
-According to Noether's theorem, there is a conserved quantity $\Theta$ associated with this area preserving symmetry,
+{Although defining the area-preserving diffeomorphism in noncommutative space conceptually is delicate, we can consider power expanding $\theta$ terms to the first order and study the corrections due to the infinitesimal area-preserving transformation.} Therefore, let us focus on the linear-order term in (\ref{207}), i.e., the first term; we will deal with the nonlinear contribution later.
+The conserved quantity $\Theta$ associated with this area-preserving symmetry is,

 Since $\Theta$ is conserved, i. e.,